rashedulalam46/library-api-sqlserver/README.md

 # Library API (SQL Server)

-A .NET Core / .NET 9 Web API for managing a library system, backed by SQL Server.
+A .NET Core / .NET 9 Web API for managing a library system, backed by MS SQL Server.
-This project is structured with clean architecture (Domain, Application, Infrastructure, API) and supports basic CRUD operations on books, authors, etc.
+This project is structured with clean architecture (Domain, Application, Infrastructure, API) and supports basic CRUD operations on books, authors, categories, publishers, etc.

 ---